Planting a Sensory Garden

 OBJECTIVE

-Students will learn about each of the five senses and connect them to something in the garden
+Students connect their five senses to something in the garden

 ESSENTIAL QUESTIONS